Sorry, you need to enable JavaScript to visit this website.

 Promoting the intercultural dialogue among young people

-Intercultural education is an optional stand-alone subject in secondary education curricula in schools.
+Intercultural education is an optional stand-alone subject in secondary education curricula.
 A curricula is approved by the Ministry of Education and schools can decide if they introduce the subject within their schedule.
-The subject is generally though by history or social sciences teachers.
+The subject is generally taught by history or social sciences teachers.

 Promoting transparent and youth-tailored public communication

-Romania has no special policies regarding transparent public communication targeting young people and no national or large-scale programmes or initiatives on providing training for policy-makers at various levels on suitable and youth-tailored communication.
+Romania has no special policies regarding transparent public communication targeting young people and no national or large-scale programmes or initiatives that provide training for policy-makers at various levels on suitable and youth-tailored communication.